jaytimm/corpuslingr/README.md

 Some r functions for (1) quick web scraping and (2) corpus seach of complex grammatical constructions in context.

 The two sets of functions can be used in conjunction, or independently.
-In theory, one could build a corpus of the days news (as a dataframe in text interchange format), annotate the corpus using `cleanNLP`, `spacyr`, or `udap`, and subsequently search the corpus for complex grammtical constructions utilizing search functionality akin to that made available in the [BYU suite of corpora]().
+In theory, one could build a corpus of the days news (as a dataframe in text interchange format), annotate the corpus using r-pacakges `cleanNLP`, `spacyr`, or `udap`, and subsequently search the corpus for complex grammtical constructions utilizing search functionality akin to that made available in the [BYU suite of corpora]().

 The package facilitates regex/CQL-based search across form, lemma, and detailed part-of-speech tags.
 Multi-term search is also supported.
 Summary functions allow users to aggregate search results by text & token frequency, view search results in context (kwic), and create word embeddings/co-occurrence vectors for each search term.

-The collection of functions presented here is ideal for usage-based linguists and digital humanists interested in fine-grained search of moderately-sized (personal) corpora.
+The collection of functions presented here is ideal for usage-based linguists and digital humanists interested in fine-grained search of moderately-sized corpora.

 ``` r
 library(tidyverse)